-Students are eligible to register for the Macquarie Bachelor of Arts-Psychology after successfully completing 4 OUA higher education subjects including PSYX104 and PSYX105; or successfully complete PSYX104 and PSYX105 with a credit average.
-Students must follow the degree structure in place at the time of their BA - Psychology registration with the University.
+Students are eligible to register for the Macquarie Bachelor of Psychology after successfully completing 4 OUA higher education subjects including PSYX1104 and PSYX1105; or successfully complete PSYX1104 and PSYX1105 with a credit average.
+Students must follow the degree structure in place at the time of their Bachelor of Psychology registration with the University.
 Registration is free for all students.

 Please Note: Commonwealth Supported Places (CSP) and HECS are not available for this degree.
 However, subject to your eligibility, other HELP loans may be available.
 The degree has only one intake per year commencing in Semester 1.
 If you do not apply in Semester 1, applications for the following years intake will open towards the end of the year.

 Please note that students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy will not be permitted to register in Macquarie University degrees offered through OUA.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.